amineHorseman/change-rows-colors-in-google-spreadsheets/README.md

 3. In the search bar type `Change Rows Color`
 4. Install the plugin (click `Free` button) and accept the request access

-IMPORTANT: the plugin is actually under review by Google's team, it will be publicly available in the Chrome Web Store in the following days
+**IMPORTANT: the plugin is actually under review by Google's team, it will be publicly available in the Chrome Web Store in the following days**

 Note: We do not use, collect, send or store your data, we don't even have access to it :p

-# How to install for developers
+# <a name="install-dev">How to install for developers?</a>

 Follow these instruction if you want to change the code and test your modifications:
 1. Open your google spreadsheet or create one in your google drive